 - While living in Toronto, Early wrote a book entitled, A Memoir of the Last Year of the War for Independence, in the Confederate States of America, which focused on his Valley Campaign.
 The book was published in 1867.

-- President Andrew Johnson pardoned Early in 1868.
+- Early was pardoned by President Andrew Johnson in 1868.

 - Early returned to the United States in 1869 and resumed practicing law in Virginia.

 - Early was the founder and president of the Southern Historical Society from 1873 until his death in 1894.